Lewis Kent: Early life

 Kent was born on 8 September 1927 in Subotica, Yugoslavia, in present-day Serbia.
 His birth name was Lajco Kapolnai, which he later anglicised.

-Of Jewish origin, he grew up in the town of Sombor, where all but five of his high school classmates were killed when the Axis powers invaded in 1941.
-He recalled seeing "Hungarian troops blow a retired teacher's brains out with a grenade as the teacher answered a call at his front door".
-He later narrowly escaped being captured by the SS, and due to curfews and bombings was unable to continue assisting an elderly relative, who starved to death.
+Kent was raised in Sombor.
+His parents were non-practising Jews; he received a bar mitzvah but later identified as an atheist.
+Following the German invasion of Yugoslavia, Kent's family and other Jews in Sombor were caught up in the Holocaust in German-occupied Serbia.
+In a 1987 interview, he recalled that all but five of his Jewish high school classmates were killed and described witnessing "Hungarian troops blow a retired teacher's brains out with a grenade as the teacher answered a call at his front door".
+He narrowly escaped being captured by the SS, and due to curfews and bombings an elderly relative he was assisting starved to death.

-Kent and his cousin escaped to Hungary towards the end of the war, where they received false identity papers that listed them as Hungarian nationals.
-They were treated as such by the Soviet Army, which made them participate in an 11-day forced march to a prison camp.
+In 1943, Kent and his family escaped to Budapest with the aid of false identity papers.
+His elderly grandmother was assisted by Raoul Wallenberg in finding a safe house, but died shortly after the war's end.
+Following the Soviet siege of Budapest, Kent and a cousin were treated as Hungarian nationals by the Soviet Army, which made them participate in an 11-day forced march to a prison camp.
 His cousin died of typhoid in the camp, but he was able to escape after a few months and made his way to Belgrade.
+Kent subsequently completed high school and enrolled to study fine arts at Belgrade University.
+He married in 1948.

-He had difficulties in post-war Yugoslavia and eventually left for Israel in 1948, shortly after the country's proclamation, where he joined the Israeli Communist Party and stood unsuccessfully for public office.
+Kent found life in post-war Yugoslavia difficult and made aliyah to Israel later in 1948, shortly after the country's declaration of independence.
+He was required to renounce his Yugoslav citizenship as a condition of departure.
+Kent and his wife lived in Israel for five years, where he worked for the national forestry commission in northern Israel.
+He also joined the Israeli Communist Party and stood unsuccessfully for public office.